Cook smarter

 Yes, pizza dough freezes well for up to 3 months.
 After dividing into balls, coat lightly with olive oil, wrap tightly in plastic wrap, then place in a freezer bag with all air squeezed out.
 To use, thaw overnight in the fridge (8-12 hours), then let it come to room temperature for 1-2 hours before shaping.
 The quality is about 90% of fresh dough.

 Properly hydrated pizza dough (63%+) is supposed to feel slightly tacky — that's normal.
 Knead for the full 8-10 minutes before judging; the stickiness usually resolves as gluten develops.
 If it's truly unworkable after kneading, add flour 1 teaspoon at a time.
-Common causes of overly sticky dough: too much water, not enough kneading time, or very humid conditions.
+Common causes of overly sticky dough: too much water, not enough kneading time, or humid conditions.

 Yes, two options: (1) Replace yeast with 2 teaspoons baking powder for a flatbread-style crust — no rising needed, just mix, shape, and bake immediately.
 (2) Combine 300g self-rising flour with 170g Greek yogurt for a soft, biscuit-like crust.
 Both work in a pinch but produce different textures than yeast dough.
 For the best pizza experience, yeast dough is worth the wait.